 On the other hand, a 60+ Hz monitor will have enough time to render and display up to 120 new images in one second, which means that games and videos will look much more fluid and responsive on high refresh rate displays.

-While 60 FPS might be enough for slower-paced video games, it doesn’t cut it for fast-paced games like CSGO or Starcraft, where you have to be extra precise.
+While 60 FPS might be enough for slower-paced video games, it doesn’t cut it for fast-paced games like CSGO or Starcraft, where you must be extra precise.

-For example, when you turn your head from one side to another, it takes approximately 0.01 seconds for signals to travel from your eyes to your brain and then back again.
-So if there is any delay between the moment you pressed a key/button/flicked a joystick and when you see the image change on-screen, your reflexes will not be able to take advantage of them in time.
+For example, when you turn your head from one side to another, it takes approximately 0.01 seconds for signals to travel from your eyes to your brain and back again.
+So if there is any delay between the moment you press a key/button/flick a joystick and when you see the image change on-screen, your reflexes will not be able to take advantage of them in time.

-On older fixed refresh rate monitors, this is typically not an issue since they update their images at consistent rates (60 times per second), but as mentioned earlier, these fixed refresh rates are not ideal for gamers.
+This is typically not an issue for older fixed refresh rate monitors since they update their images at consistent rates (60 times per second).
+Still, as mentioned earlier, these fixed refresh rates are not ideal for gamers.

-Computer monitors with higher refresh rates reduce input lag significantly, but it’s important to note that they’re still not as fast as CRTs which is why the difference is noticeable only when you’re playing fast-paced games.
+Computer monitors with higher refresh rates reduce input lag significantly.
+However, it’s important to note that they’re still not as fast as CRTs, so the difference is noticeable only when playing fast-paced games.

-However, most gamers will agree that the reduced input lag is well worth the slight decrease in FPS because your actions feel more fluid, and you become much better at reacting quickly to whatever is happening onscreen.
+However, most gamers will agree that the reduced input lag is worth the slight decrease in FPS because your actions feel more fluid, and you become much better at reacting quickly to whatever happens onscreen.

 5. Reduced Motion Blur

-Previously we talked about how human eyes can perceive flickers at around 55 or 60 frames per second (FPS) and how this limit increases as we age, but did you know that some amount of motion blur occurs even on displays that are refreshing at above 75-80 FPS?
+Previously we talked about how human eyes can perceive flickers at around 55 or 60 frames per second (FPS) and how this limit increases as we age, but did you know that some motion blur occurs even on refreshing displays above 75-80 FPS?

-This is due to the persistence of your eyes, which continue to “see” what was on the screen before even if new images appear as a result of higher refresh rates.
+This is due to the persistence of your eyes, which continue to “see” what was on the screen before, even if new images appear due to higher refresh rates.
 This causes moving objects to look blurred because your eyes can’t see them updating as fast as they’re drawing, but it’s not noticeable in most cases unless you look closely.